[Updated June 2019]

-If you’re coming from the Information Management Policy world where you can set retention based on a piece of metadata or a content type on a document, you are likely looking for similar capability in the new world of Retention labels.
-Up until this point in time, I didn’t think this was possible, however I’m pleased to say I’ve now found a way to do this using the keyword query capability.
+If you’re coming from the legacy Information Management Policy world where you could set retention based on a piece of metadata or a content type on a document, you are likely looking for similar capability in the new world of Retention labels.
+Up until this point in time, this wasn’t possible, however this capability is now released to Office 365 tenants with an E5 license!

 The keyword query uses KQL syntax.
 In this syntax, you can search for any managed property in SharePoint that is queryable.
 This requires an understanding of how SharePoint metadata translates into a managed property in the search schema.
 Once you understand this, it opens up a world of possibilities for automatically setting retention based on a SharePoint metadata value.
 Examples of where this might be useful: